Trip Acceptance Floor Calculator

 Why You Need a Floor

-Your costs are unique.
-Generic "$2/mile" rules don't account for YOUR vehicle and market.
+• Your costs are unique.
+Generic rules do not account for your vehicle and market.

 Building Your Acceptance Strategy

-The Math Behind the Floor: Your floor is calculated by working backwards from your target net hourly.
-If you want $20/hr net, and your costs are $0.40/mile, and you average 15 paid miles per hour with 25% dead miles, you need roughly $1.75/paid-mile to hit that goal.
+The Math Behind the Floor: Your floor works backward from your target net hourly.
+If you want $20/hr net, your vehicle costs are $0.40/mile, and you have unpaid pickup miles, you need a higher paid-mile rate than the app offer first suggests.

-Dead Miles Are Hidden Killers: A $12 trip for 6 miles looks like $2/mile.
-But if you drove 3 miles unpaid to get there, you actually traveled 9 miles for $12 = $1.33/mile.
-This is why dead miles dramatically raise your required acceptance floor.
+Dead Miles Are Hidden Killers: A $12 trip for 6 paid miles looks like $2/mile.
+If you drove 3 unpaid miles to pickup, you traveled 9 miles for $12, or $1.33/mile.

 Flexibility is OK: Your floor is a guideline, not a law.
-During surge pricing or when you're near a good destination anyway, trips below your floor might still make sense.
-The key is making conscious decisions, not emotional ones.
+During surge pricing or when a trip points toward a useful destination, a below-floor trip might still make sense.

 Common Questions